sap-tutorials/abap-core-development/tutorials/abap-extensibility-cbo-execute-outbound-service/abap-extensibility-cbo-execute-outbound-service.md

 Create a Communication Arrangement to link the scenario with the communication system.

-1. Start typing **Custom Communication Arrangements** in the Launchpad search and open the App from the results.
+1. Start typing **Communication Arrangements** in the Launchpad search and open the App from the results.

     ![Custom Communication Arrangements application from search results](FLP_searchResult_CA.png)